DSheirer/jmbe/README.md

 Note: this patent notice is verbatim from the mbelib library README at (https://github.com/szechyjs/mbelib)

+# End Users: Creating the JMBE Library (Version 1.0.7+)
+***YOU DO NOT HAVE TO INSTALL THE JAVA JDK.*** The instructions for creating the JMBE library have changed starting with version 1.0.7.

+1. Download the latest **JMBE Creator** for your operating system from the [Releases](https://github.com/DSheirer/jmbe/releases) page.
+2. Unzip the JMBE Creator
+3. Open a command/console window and run the JMBE Creator application
+  * **Windows:**  (unzip directory)/bin/creator.bat
+  * **Linux/OSX:** (unzip directory)/bin/creator
+4. When the program finishes, it will display the location of your JMBE library.
+5. Move the library to a permanent location

+Note: for **sdrtrunk** use the menu item **View > Preferences** and then use the **JMBE Audio Library** section to tell sdrtrunk where your compiled JMBE library is located.

+# Software Developers - Using the JMBE audio conversion library in your own java program

+* Follow the same instructions for downloading the source code above.
+Use the following command to build the API:

+WINDOWS:
+> gradlew.bat api

+LINUX:
+> ./gradlew api

+* Add the API library jar to your project.

+* Add the following code to your program

+		IAudioCodecLibrary audioCodecLibrary = null;

+		try
+		{
+                    URLClassLoader childClassLoader = new URLClassLoader(new URL[]{path.toUri().toURL()},
+                        this.getClass().getClassLoader());

+                    Class classToLoad = Class.forName("jmbe.JMBEAudioLibrary", true, childClassLoader);

+                    Object instance = classToLoad.getDeclaredConstructor().newInstance();

+                    if(instance instanceof IAudioCodecLibrary)
+                    {
+                        audioCodecLibrary = (IAudioCodecLibrary)instance;
+    		    }
+		catch (Exception e)
+		{
+		    //error handling
+		}

+* To convert 18-byte IMBE audio frames:

+		IAudioCodec audioCodec = library.getAudioConverter("IMBE");
+		float[] convertedAudio = audioCodec.getAudio(byte[] imbeFrameData);

+* To convert 9-byte AMBE audio and tone frames:

+		IAudioCodec audioCodec = library.getAudioConverter("AMBE");
+		float[] convertedAudio = audioCodec.getAudio(byte[] ambeFrameData);

+* To convert 9-byte AMBE audio frames and tone frames along with tone frame metadata:

+		IAudioCodec audioCodec = library.getAudioConverter("AMBE");
+		IAudioWithMetadata convertedAudio = audioCodec.getAudioWithMetadata(byte[] ambeFrameData);

+# Creating Legacy JMBE Library (Versions prior to 1.0.7)
 # Preparing to Compile the Library From Source Code

 * Install the Java 8 (or higher) Java Development Kit (JDK).
 Note: this is different from the Java Runtime